Kanban vs Scrum: Which One Is the Better Approach to Use in 2024?

 The Kanban process

 Kanban is a visual system where you get to visualize both the process and the actual tasks in that process.
-The main purpose of Kanban is to visualize progress and manage work in a cost-effective way at a steady speed.
+The main purpose of Kanban is to visualize progress and cost-effectively manage work at a steady speed.
 It follows a set of principles to improve the flow of work and streamline tasks.

 Six basic principles of the Kanban method are as follows: